ulfschneider/ulfschneider.github.io/README.md

 **tags:** A comma-separated text string list

 Tagging for the content.
 When you specify a tag for a post of type *gallery*, the gallery will display all posts of type *image* that contain the same tag.

+**noslides:** true|false|empty

+To be used in galleries to indicate if a slide show is allowed or not.
+By default slide shows are allowed.